SU-SWS/stanford_capx/README.md

 ## Installation

-Install this module like any other Drupal module then visit (NEEDS URL TO CONFIG PAGE).
+Install this module like [any other Drupal module](https://www.drupal.org/documentation/install/modules-themes/modules-7).

 ## Authentication

-Todo... write about how you gain access to the CAP API.
+Before you get started you will need to have authentication credentials.
+To get authentication credentials, [file a HelpSU request](https://helpsu.stanford.edu/helpsu/3.0/auth/helpsu-form?pcat=CAP&dtemplate=CAP-OAuth-Info) to Administrative Applications/CAP Stanford Profiles.

+## Configuration

+For detailed documentation on the configuration and usage of this module, please see the [Docs section](./docs/).

 ## Developer

 [GitHub](https://github.com/SU-SWS/stanford_capx) page.
 Collaboration and bug reports are welcome.
 Please file bug reports on the github issues page.
-Please see ( THIS URL TO COLLABORATION INSTRUCTIONS ) for how to contribute to the project.
+You are also welcome to suggest new functionality in the way of a pull request.

+Also included in this package is a module called: capx_issue_collector.
+If you enable this module you will have a 'report feedback' button added to the bottom right hand corner of your website.
+This will allow you to post feedback directly to our Jira instance.

 ## Credits

 * Trellon, for the [original CAP module](https://github.com/Stanford/CAP_drupal) and all the problems they solved.
 A great amount of inspiration and information was used from this module.
+* Trellon, for added support in the development and testing of this module.
-* Kenneth Sharp, for his work on CAP lite and the ability to map information to existing fields on entities.
+* Kenneth Sharp, for his work on CAP lite and for his contributions to functionality.
-* Zach Chandler, for his vision and direction
+* Zach Chandler, for his vision and direction.
-* Stanford Web Services, for putting all the pieces together
+* Stanford Web Services, for putting all the pieces together.
+* CAP working group for all of their invaluable feedback and time spent.
+* Brendan Walsh, for seeing the value and backing this project.
+* Darryl Dieckman, for all his hard work and support on the API.